VolkerSiep/SigmaMu/doc/source/api/thermo/cubic/alpha_extensions.rst

 Defining the interface to the sub-critical expression
 -----------------------------------------------------
 To simplify the problem further, we can transform the variables without compromising above conditions.
-Firstly, we consider the square of the alpha-function: :math:`\alpha' := \alpha^2`, and secondly, we use the square root of the reduced temperature as independent variable: :math:`\tau = \sqrt{\tau'}`.
+Firstly, we consider the square root of the alpha-function: :math:`\alpha' := \sqrt{\alpha}`, and secondly, we use the square root of the reduced temperature as independent variable: :math:`\tau = \sqrt{\tau'}`.

 Next, we calculate the properties at :math:`\tau = 1` for the sub-critical alpha-function - which of course is individual.
 For the Mathias alpha-function :cite:p:`Mathias1983`, we have